RealWagmi/anon-integration-guide/projects/benqi-ignite/README.md

 ## Common Tasks

-1. Basic Operations
+- "Register node by id NodeID-E1e2AGL5iuJM74qAKYV4wuuQJKd4AjTf9 with AVAX fee in @benqi-ignite validation period of TWO_WEEKS and blsProofOfPossession 0x....."
-   - "Execute example operation with 100 USDT in @benqi-ignite on Ethereum network"
+- "Execute registerWithErc20Fee operation with 100 USDC in @benqi-ignite"
-   - "Run example transaction with 50 USDC in @benqi-ignite"
-   - "Perform example action with 1000 tokens in @benqi-ignite"
+- "Register with stake in @benqi-ignite with 1000 AVAX tokens"

-2. Information Queries
-   - "Show my current status in @benqi-ignite"
-   - "Check my balance in @benqi-ignite"
-   - "Get example statistics from @benqi-ignite"
-   - "Calculate expected results for my position in @benqi-ignite"
+- "Redeem deposited tokens and potential rewards after validation period has expired"
+- "Get registrations made by a specific account"
+- "Get the number of registrations made by a specific account"

 ## Available Functions

-List of available functions will be added here.
+- `registerWithAvaxFee`: Register with AVAX fee in @benqi-ignite
+- `registerWithErc20Fee`: Register with a specified amount of an ERC20 asset fee in @benqi-ignite
+- `registerWithStake`: Register with a specified amount of an asset stake in @benqi-ignite
+- `redeemAfterExpiry`: Redeem deposited tokens and potential rewards after validation period has expired
+- `getRegistrationsByAccount`: Get registrations made by a specific account
+- `getAccountRegistrationCount`: Get the number of registrations made by a specific account

 ## Installation